rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And-
 *  Fingers on buzzers, no conferring.
 *  Here we go.
-*  And these are questions for which I think
+*  And these are questions for which
-*  they're practical answers.
+*  I think they're practical answers.
-*  And so we'll do this not in rapid fire Q&A,
+*  And so we'll do this not in rapid fire Q and A,
 *  but in, let's just say, a bridged format.
 *  And then perhaps we have you back another time
 *  to answer more of the questions.